mogilvie/EncryptBundle/README.md

 You can extend the EncryptBundle default Subscriber and override its methods.
 Use the 'subscriber_class' option to point the bundle at your custom subscriber.

-If you want to define your own annotation, then this can be used to trigger encryption by adding the annotation class name to the 'annotation_classes' option array.
+If you want to define your own annotation/attribute, then this can be used to trigger encryption by adding the annotation class name to the 'annotation_classes' option array.

 ### Alternative EncryptKeyEvent